 Rohinton Mistry also used words from Firdausi's Shah-Nama in the preface which runs as follows: "He assembled the aged priests and put questions to them concerning the kings who had once possessed the world, 'How did they', he inquired, 'hold the world in the beginning and why is it that it has been left to us in such a sorry state?
-And how was it that they were able to live free of care during the days of their heroic labours?"
+And how was it that they were able to live free of care during the days of their heroic labours?""
 (SLJ preface)

 These words which form the part of Firdausi's Iranian epic, ShahNama also suggest the journey of mankind from the ancient time to the present age.
 The question is about the beginning of the journey when the kings were famous for their heroism.
 It recalls both the glorious heritage of a mighty empire, as well as hints at the downgraded condition of present day Parsis.
 It is a saying that the heroes of the past had not been able to remove the sufferings of mankind.
 It is man's fate that they will have to accept suffering as long as they continue their journey.
 The way Gustad suffered and the way his hopes were denied show that the epigraph symbolizes the essence of the novel.
 It is implied here that life is a continuous process of learning from the moment of birth to death.
-The novelist's message is best expressed through the activities of the pavement artist: "Over the years, a precise cycle had entered the rhythm, of his life, the cycle of arrival, creation and obliteration.
+The novelist's message is best expressed through the activities of the pavement artist:

+"Over the years, a precise cycle had entered the rhythm, of his life, the cycle of arrival, creation and obliteration.
 Like sleeping, waking and stretching, or eating, digesting and excreting, the cycle sang in harmony with the blood in his veins and the breath in his lungs.
 He learned to disdain the overlong sojourn and the procrastinated departure, for they were the progenitors of complacent routine, to be shunned at all costs.
-The journey -chanced unplanned, solitarywas the thing to relish."
-(SLJ184) Thus, the 'journey' in the title is not mere physical journey but a journey of the spirit, one that requires non attachment.
-Puri N. Upadhyay explains the concluding lines of the novel in terms of Gustad's spiritual journey: "At the end of the novel, Gustad tears off the black paper covering the ventilators of his flat that had for years 'restricted the ingress of all forms of light, earthly and celestial,' and a moth, a symbol of past, flies out, a sign of new beginning, a new birth, that emerges from death.
-Like the journey of the Magi, Gustad's arduous trek through pain, heart break and loss has brought him to a new awakening and the promise of refer to the physical sufferings of the Magi, but the conflict in their mind when they could not get themselves adjusted to the old ways of life after gaining the new experience refers to their spiritual suffering: novel, Such a Long Journey celebrates through the metaphor of the journey the all inclusiveness of life and the indestructibility of the human spirit." ??Kapadia, Thus Such a Long Journey views and reviews a vast canvas of Indian life.
+The journey - chanced unplanned, solitary was the thing to relish."
+(SLJ184)

+Thus, the 'journey' in the title is not mere physical journey but a journey of the spirit, one that requires non attachment.
+Puri N. Upadhyay explains the concluding lines of the novel in terms of Gustad's spiritual journey:

+"At the end of the novel, Gustad tears off the black paper covering the ventilators of his flat that had for years 'restricted the ingress of all forms of light, earthly and celestial,' and a moth, a symbol of past, flies out, a sign of new beginning, a new birth, that emerges from death.
+Like the journey of the Magi, Gustad's arduous trek through pain, heart break and loss has brought him to a new awakening and the promise of the ultimate victory of human spirit.
+Ultimately the novel, Such a Long Journey celebrates through the metaphor of the journey the all inclusiveness of life and the indestructibility of the human spirit."
+(Kapadia, Dodia 175-76)

+© 2020 Global Journals

+Thus Such a Long Journey views and reviews a vast canvas of Indian life.
 It discusses minutely and realistically the ups and downs of an average Indian and also touches certain explosive chapters of the Indian politics and the three wars that took place between 1962 and 1971.